bitwarden/help/CONTRIBUTING.md

-Code contributions are welcome!
+Content contributions are welcome!
 Please commit any pull requests against the `master` branch.

 ## Style Guide